 When considering moving your pets with you from the UK to The United Arab Emirates (UAE) Dubai or Abu Dhabi, you may be concerned about how complicated it will be in practice.
 Whilst there are some recent restrictions that differ from other countries, you will be pleased to hear that once you understand a few of the rules and requirements, it becomes a fairly straightforward process overall.

-Outlined in this frequently updated guide, you will find expert guidance and information for how to relocate your pets to Dubai or Abu Dhabi, in order to support you to make the process as easy and stress-free as possible, for both you and your beloved pet.
+Outlined in this frequently updated guide, you will find expert guidance and information for how to relocate your pets to Dubai or Abu Dhabi, in order to support you to make the process as easy and stress-free as possible, for both you and your pet.

 In order for your cat or dog to travel to and be accepted into the UAE – Dubai or Abu Dhabi, you will require a DEFRA (Department for Environment, Food and Rural Affairs) Export Health Certificate.
 This certificate provides confirmation that your pet meets the importing countries entry requirements.
-You can find out more about this document here.

 Prior to your pet’s travel to Dubai or Abu Dhabi, you will need to apply for your pets import permit from the United Arab Emirates Ministry of Climate Change & Environment.
 You can apply for this online here and will need to provide your pet’s vaccination records.

-As you would probably expect, in order for your pet to be accepted into the UAE, they will need to be vaccinated against common diseases to ensure the safety and control of the resident populations within the country.
+In order for your pet to be accepted into the UAE, they will need to be vaccinated against common diseases to ensure the safety and control of the resident populations within the country.

 All cats and dogs are required to have a rabies vaccination at least 21 days before travel.

 Proof of all vaccinations will need to be provided to the UAE Ministry of agriculture and fisheries when applying for their import permit.
 The proof will need to be in the form of a Pet Passport or a vaccination card from the vet.

 For dogs travelling to UAE, Dubai, or Abu Dhabi, your dog will need to have been vaccinated against the following, no more than 12 months prior to the day of export: